How it’s done at the Cherokee Mine

 We recommend you bring the following items:

-Workboots, Sunscreen, Food, Non-Alcoholic Beverages, Work Gloves, Insect Repellent, Foul-Weather Gear, Long-Sleeved Shirts, Long Pants, Extra Socks, Garden Trowel/Hand Shovel, Five-Gallon Bucket.
-We have also found that the new high-output LED headlamps are very useful for cloudy and rainy days (we suggest that you obtain the type that uses the #18650 rechargeable batteries) to better see locate and identify gems.
+Workboots, Sunscreen, Food, Non-Alcoholic Beverages, Work Gloves, Insect Repellent, Foul-Weather Gear, Long-Sleeved Shirts, Long Pants, Extra Socks, Garden Trowel/Hand Shovel, and, if you wish to take your gravel home and go through it again, a Five-Gallon Bucket.
+We have also found that the new high-output LED headlamps are very useful for cloudy and rainy days (we suggest that you obtain the type that uses the #18650 or similar rechargeable batteries) to better see locate and identify gems.

 We recommend you DO NOT BRING the following items: